 Lorne - they have a good selection of fascinating local logbooks, photos and artefacts of various sorts which can be made available for study - visits by appointment.

-County Archives - most Counties have archivists (or vacancies . . .), who work to record the history of Guiding in their area, and present the history to the girls in interesting ways.
-They may have uniforms the girls can try on, information sources to help with the Traditions badges, records of how Guiding started and spread locally, details of when local units started and who past leaders were, and of events and achievements within the County.
-They may be able to host unit visits depending on where the archives are stored, or may be willing to visit units and share the resources with them.
-Some have managed to publish booklets or books containing some of the history of Guiding in the County, and others have 'history' sections on their County websites.
+County Archives - most Counties have archivists (or vacancies . . .), who work to record the history of Guiding in their local area, and to present that history to the girls in interesting ways.
+They may have uniforms the girls can try on, information sources to help with the Guiding traditions UMAs, records of how Guiding started and spread locally, details of when the various local units started and who the past leaders were, and of events and achievements within the County.
+They may be able to host unit visits depending on where the archives are stored, or may instead be willing to visit units and lead activities with them.
+Some have managed to publish booklets or books containing some of the history of Guiding in their County, and others have 'history' sections on the County website.
 If you are interested in Guiding history, please consider offering to help your local archivist keep up the good work - the more help there is, the more we can all do to help "record today for tomorrow".

 Local History Groups/Clubs - they will have information about the locality they cover, which may well include information on youth groups in that area such as Guides, information about local halls which units may have met in, photos of local fairs and parades the units may have participated in, recollections of older local residents who may have been involved in Guiding in their youth - and again, they can always use more people willing to help with research or cataloguing . . .

 Local and national records offices - sometimes people hand over old Guide records to the County Records Office or Council Archives for safekeeping.
 It is worth checking whether anything Guiding related has been handed in, or is recorded there as being located in a particular archive, and whether you can get to see it.
-Some of these items such as photographs may be put online - in Scotland, the SCRAN website has some interesting Guide images from through the years, both photos and videos, and donated from different parts of the country, which can be seen online.
+Some of these items such as photographs may be put online - in Scotland, the SCRAN website has some interesting Guide images from through the years, both photos and videos, and donated from different parts of the country.

-Guide (and early Scout) magazines - from the early days, the official magazines had a page for units to send in reports of what they were getting up to, and there were soon letters pages for individual Scouts and Guides to send in comments too - you may find items from local units which can give a flavour of what the units did in past years, or even tantalising evidence of units existing before current official records or your researches suggest they did!
+Guide (and early Scout) magazines - from the early days, the official magazines had pages for individual units to send in reports of what they were getting up to, and there were soon letters pages for individual Scouts and Guides to send in comments and opinions too - you may find items from local units which can give a flavour of what the units did in past years, or even tantalising evidence of units existing in a locality before current official records (or your researches) suggest any did!

 Logbooks and Company Magazines - over the years, units and Patrols have regularly been encouraged to keep logbooks of their activities, and there was encouragement to create and publish unit magazines, with contributions being submitted from the unit members.
 Do you have any old logbooks, photo albums, magazines or roll books from your unit?
 And perhaps more important, are you keeping a logbook of what your unit does right now, for future generations?
 History is as much about last week as last century!
-Something as simple as a printout of the term's programme, what happens at your opening and closing ceremonies and any other ceremonies, instructions for the unit's favourite games, words and music for the Guides' favourite songs, labelled photographs of unit activities (so future generations will know who the picture is of, when it was taken, which unit, and what it's about) and details of who the leaders and Patrols are, will be a valuable resource to let future Guides know what the girls in your unit or community got up to way back in the 2010s . . . and do remember to put the compiler's name on the inside front cover of records, along with details of the unit(s) featured and the era - any County archivist could show you a bundle of photographs which they suspect to be of local units - but exactly which ones, when, or who the individuals are is unknown . . .
+Something as simple as a printout of the term's programme, what happens at your opening and closing ceremonies and any other ceremonies, instructions for the unit's favourite games, words and music for the Guides' favourite songs, labelled photographs of unit activities (so future generations will know who the picture is of, when it was taken and by whom, which unit, and what it's about) and details of who the leaders and Patrols are, will be a valuable resource to let future Guides know what the girls in your unit or community got up to way back in the 2010s . . . and do remember to put the compiler's name on the inside front cover of records, along with details of the unit(s) featured and the era - any County archivist could show you a bundle of photographs which they suspect to be of local units - but exactly which ones, when, or who the individuals are is unknown . . .

-Storygatherers - during the Guiding Centenary an oral history project was launched, which is still running.
-They trained a team of 'storygatherers' who are trained to record audio interviews with people on top-quality formats.
-The aim is to get people to record their Guiding memories, and to then make the recordings accessible to researchers within Guiding.
-Before you go assuming that it's something for the pensioners to do, you should be aware that they especially want to get people's recollections of the 1970s, 1980s, 1990s and 2000s - and also the recollections of current Rainbows, Brownies, Guides and Senior Section of what they get up to in their units nowadays, while the memories are fresh . . . the results of the recordings, and written items which have been sent in, are being collected on the GirlGuiding UK website, and can be viewed there . . .
+Storygatherers - during the Guiding Centenary an oral history project was launched.
+They trained a team of 'storygatherers' to record audio interviews with people on top-quality formats.
+The aim was to get people to record their Guiding memories, and to then make the recordings accessible to researchers within Guiding.
+They especially wanted people's recollections of the 1970s, 1980s, 1990s and 2000s - and also the recollections of then current Rainbows, Brownies, Guides and Senior Section of what they got up to in their units in modern times, while the memories are fresh . . . the results of the recordings, and written items sent in were collected on the GirlGuiding UK website . . .

 If you find other good sources, do let me know!